 If you visit Nungnung Waterfall in the early morning, you will probably have the entire waterfall to yourself!
 Just be aware that tours are usually unavailable for the Nungnung Waterfall, as there is simply insufficient demand.
-Your only option is to rent a driver or a scooter!
+So if you want to reach this off the beaten track Indonesia spot, your only option is to rent a driver or a scooter!

 11. SEBATU, Bali

 by Lotte from Phenomenal Globe

 Sebatu is a lovely little village in Bali, a village that is virtually undiscovered even though it’s only 20 km from Ubud (which is overflowing with tourists).
 Sebatu should feature on any Bali itinerary as this is where you can see Bali life as it used to be before Bali became everyone’s favourite holiday island.